-The words ‘Amazon Rainforest’ conjure up images of lush green canopies, exotic wildlife and tantalizing rivers meandering out of sight.
+The words ‘Amazon Rainforest’ conjures up images of lush green canopies, exotic wildlife, and tantalizing rivers meandering out of sight.
 But this tropical paradise is also home to potentially as many as one million indigenous people that live sustainably on the natural resources of the rainforest, as their ancestors have done for thousands of years.

-The majority of this huge decline in numbers were lost due to disease - European explorers had brought with them illnesses like small pox, measles and the common cold that the native groups had no immunity to.
-Those that remained were the tribes that lived deep within the rainforest, or those that were pushed there by European persecution, slavery and warfare.
+The majority of this huge decline in numbers was lost due to disease – European explorers had brought with them illnesses like smallpox, measles, and the common cold that the native groups had no immunity to.
+Those that remained were the tribes that lived deep within the rainforest or those that were pushed there by European persecution, slavery, and warfare.

-Tribal peoples houses are generally communal structures made from wood, bamboo and straw.
+Tribal people’s houses are generally communal structures made from wood, bamboo, and straw.
 Sometimes these round huts can accommodate up to 400 people!
-Each family has their own fire within these structures, and hammocks strung up around it.
-In the center there is an area that is used for feasts and displays.
+Each family has its own fire within these structures, and hammocks strung up around it.
+In the center, there is an area that is used for feasts and displays.
 Tribes normally make decisions communally, holding huge discussions where everyone is allowed a voice.

 Agriculture and hunting are still crucial skills that are taught to children from an early age.
-Capybaras, tapirs, crocodiles, monkeys, deer, fish and turtles are all fair game, and are hunted with blowguns, poison-tipped arrows, spears, traps and more recently guns (if they can be afforded).
-Over the millennia, indigenous people have accumulated a wealth of expertize on how to coexist sustainably with the wild, skillfully managing the biodiversity of the forest.
+Capybaras, tapirs, crocodiles, monkeys, deer, fish, and turtles are all fair game and are hunted with blowguns, poison-tipped arrows, spears, traps, and more recently guns (if they can be afforded).
+Over the millennia, indigenous people have accumulated a wealth of expertise on how to coexist sustainably with the wild, skillfully managing the biodiversity of the forest.